 Automobile Insurance Fraud in Indiana

-What is car insurance fraud?
+What is auto insurance fraud?
 Well, it’s the act of deceiving an auto insurance company for the purpose of some sort of monetary gain.
 It is, of course, a crime in the state of Indiana, as well as all of the other states in the country.
 Indiana has a fraud bureau, like most states, to help catch these individuals who commit this crime.

 According to IIHS, there are two ways in which you can commit insurance fraud:

 - Hard fraud which includes faking an accident or making a false claim intentionally

 Committing such a crime can lead to fines, community service, and even jail time.
 Moral of this story?
 Don’t try to add any “extra” things to your claim or try and fake something.
 Saving a few pennies isn’t worth putting you behind jail bars!